RocketChat/docs-old/developer-guides/rest-api/spotlight/README.md

 Searches for users or rooms that are visible to the user.

+WARNING: It will only return rooms that user didn't join yet.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |
 | `/api/v1/spotlight` | `yes` | `GET` |